luizmugnaini/operad.dev/content/pages/links.md

 - [Red Blob Games](https://www.redblobgames.com/), from Amid Patel.
 I recommend the posts about terrain generation, really good stuff.
 - [Arseny Kapoulkine's blog](https://zeux.io), computer graphics and stuff.
-- [Bartosz Taudul's blog](https://wolf.nereid.pl), creator of the Tracy frame profiler and other good tools.
+- [Bartosz Taudul's blog](https://wolf.nereid.pl), creator of the Tracy frame profiler.
 - [Ignacio Castaño's blog](https://www.ludicon.com/castano/blog/) on texture compression, graphics and game development.
 - [Andreas Fredriksson's blog](https://deplinenoise.wordpress.com/).
 This is a stale blog as far as I know, but there are interesting posts there.
-- [Bartoz Taudul's blog](https://wolf.nereid.pl), the creator of the Tracy frame profiler.

 # Researchers